niemopen/niem-api/README.md

 ### Environment variables

-You can optionally create file `.env` to define postgresql url, username and password values.
+You can create file `.env` to define postgresql url, username and password values.

-The variables declared in this file will be imported into `application.yaml` if available via the `spring.config.import` property.
+The variables declared in this file will be imported into `application.yaml` if available via the `spring.config.import` property (optional import).

 There or other ways to include these variables, such as via system or user environment variables and via CI/CD settings.